The way we interact and communicate with people is important.

 Of course, conversations aren’t just about the words we use.
 They are about body language and facial expressions.
 They’re about making sure people remember us for all the right reasons.

 If you want to learn even more from Vanessa, she has a range of online classes to pick from over at CreativeLive.
 She has a course on The Power of Body Language, The Power of Negotiation, The Power of Happiness and Master Your People Skills.
-Check her courses and her bio out for yourself.

 10. The Charisma Myth